fivetran/dbt_netsuite/README.md

 To include `accounting_book_id` and `accounting_book_name` columns in the end models, set the below variable to `true` in your `dbt_project.yml`.
 This feature is disabled by default.

 >Notes:
-> - If you choose to enable this feature, this will add rows for transactions for any non-primary `accounting_book_id`, and your downstream use cases may need to be adjusted.
+> - If you choose to enable this feature, this adds rows for transactions for any non-primary `accounting_book_id`, and your downstream use cases may need to be adjusted.
 > - The surrogate keys for the end models are dynamically generated depending on the enabled/disabled features, so adding these rows will not cause test failures.
 > - If you are leveraging a `*_pass_through_columns` variable to include the added columns, you may need to remove them to avoid a duplicate column error.
 ```yml